 Antidepressant drugs like amitriptyline and nortriptyline are also found to be useful in reducing pain as well as in controlling the symptoms of PHN.
 However, these drugs can take a long time – from days to months to produce their effect.

-Certain anti-convulsant drugs like gabapentin and pregabalin also also found useful in relieving nerve pain assosiated with shingles.
+Certain anticonvulsant drugs like gabapentin and pregabalin also found useful in relieving nerve pain associated with shingles.